MultiSafepay/docs/content/integrations/hosted/lightspeed_app/faq/refunding-lightspeed.md

 To allow refunds you first have to enable this setting.
 Login to [lightspeed.multisafepay.com](https://lightspeed.multisafepay.com/settings), scroll down to "Enable Refunds" or click "Enable refunds" in the sidebar.

 If any refund is placed using the lightspeed backend a short message will be placed in the notes section of an order.
-This message can contain a error if anything happens.
+This message can contain an error if anything happens.

 ## Known issue
 Currently there are some know issue related refunds.